Bleala/Vdirsyncer-DOCKERIZED/README.md

     networks:
       - default
     environment:
+      - TZ= # set your timezone, for correct container and log time, default to Europe/Vienna
       - AUTODISCOVER= # set to true for automatic discover, default to false
       - AUTOSYNC= # set to true for automatic sync, default to false
       - LOG= # optional, default to /vdirsyncer/log/vdirsyncer.log